pattherogue/portfolio/README.md

 -------------------
 Current CS student with an interest in Software Engineering and Cyber Security.

-* 🌍  I'm based in Bay Area, CA.
+* 🌍  I'm based in the Bay Area, CA.
 * ✉️  You can contact me at [pmgomez248@gmail.com](mailto:pmgomez248@gmail.com)

 <h2>👨‍💻 Projects:</h2>